laurivosandi/puppet-sssd/README.rst

 This is Puppet module for installing and configuring SSSD including domain join for Ubuntu and Debian machines.
+This module is suggested for workstations and laptops.
+Caching of passwords and home directory creation is enabled by default.
+For Kerberos enabled domains Chromium SPNEGO is enabled by default and it's possible to enable Kerberos for OpenSSH server as well.
+There are some issues with Samba4 based domain controllers - password chaning may not work as expected.
+See `winbind <https://github.com/laurivosandi/puppet-winbind>`_ module instead.

 Usage with AD